Menu Close

 Pre-Requisites

-Enrolled in/ recently graduated from a Master’s or PhD programme related to Heritage Planning.
+Enrolled in/ recently undergraduates or graduated from a Master’s or PhD programme related to Heritage Planning.

-Committed to participate in both the online and onsite (i.e. Gothenburg) activities of the module.
+Committed to participating in both the online and onsite (i.e. Antwerp) activities of the module.

 MODULE DESCRIPTION:

-This module was created by the Heriland team to give graduates an opportunity to experience through collaborative training activities the latest developments in cultural heritage and landscape planning research.
-Heriland is a network of heritage planning researchers and practitioners funded by the EU as part of Marie-Sklodowska Curie Innovative Training Networks.
+This program is developed following the Heriland model to give graduates an opportunity to experience through collaborative training activities the latest developments in cultural heritage and landscape planning research.

 • Do you want to collaborate with graduates from across Europe who share your passion for cultural heritage and landscape planning?